backupbrew/switchbrew/Applet Manager services.md

 #### NeedsToExitProcess

 No input, returns an output u8 bool.

+#### GetIndirectLayerConsumerHandle

+Takes an input PID and an input u64 AppletResourceUserId, returns an output u64
+IndirectLayerConsumerHandle.

 ## ICommonStateGetter